kamasjdev/MusicReco/README.md

 # MusicReco
-> Application for music recommendations with useful features!
+> Application for music recommendations with additional features!

 ## Table of contents
 * [General info](#general-info)